tcltk/tcl/doc/markdown/clock.md

 ## Parameters

 *count*
 : An integer representing a count of some unit of time.
-See **CLOCK ARITHMETIC** for the details.
+See [Clock arithmetic] for the details.

 *timeVal*
 : An integer value passed to the **clock** command that represents an absolute time as a number of seconds from the *epoch time* of 1 January 1970, 00:00 UTC.
 Note that the count of seconds does not include any leap seconds; seconds are counted as if each UTC day has exactly 86400 seconds.
 Tcl responds to leap seconds by speeding or slowing its clock by a tiny fraction for some minutes until it is back in sync with UTC; its data model does not represent minutes that have 59 or 61 seconds.